-HyperChrom Ni-NTA Excel Agarose is an affinity chromatography medium that chemically couples a tetracoordinated transition metal ion Ni2+ to a ligand of Nitrilotriacetic acid (NTA) using a highly cross-linked agarose gel as a matrix.
+HyperChrom Ni-NTA Excel Agarose is an affinity chromatography medium that uses a highly cross-linked agarose gel as a matrix to incorporate a transition metal ion Ni2+ with tetracoordination, chemically coupled to a ligand of Nitrilotriacetic acid (NTA).
 It has a very stable octahedral structure, with nickel ions in the center of the octahedron to protect nickel ions from small molecules, is more stable, and can withstand harsh conditions such as reducing agents, denaturants or couplants at certain concentrations.
 In addition, due to the pressure resistance of the matrix, which can withstand pressures up to 0.3 MPa, the product can be used for industrial-scale protein purification, enabling purification of the protein of interest at relatively high flow rates.
-This chromatography medium uses the interaction between Ni2+ and the side chains of certain amino acids (mainly histidine) on the protein to separate and purify proteins with and without these amino acids, and with or without these amino acids.
+This chromatography medium uses the interaction between Ni2+ and the side chains of certain amino acids (mainly histidine) on proteins to enable the separation and purification of proteins with and without these amino acids, and with or without these amino acids.